blazar0112/score2dx-gui/README.md

 ## How to use

 - ScoreViewer provide 3 methods to load data:
-    - Load from official Konami CSV files.
+    - Load from Konami CSV files.
     - Download from [IIDX ME (ME)](https://iidx.me/).
     - Download from [IIDX Score Table (IST)](https://score.iidx.app/).
 - Service comparison:
     - ScoreViewer with CSV files:
         - :chart_with_upwards_trend: Loading is very fast.